GDSCParulUniversity/.github/CONTRIBUTING.md

 <hr/>

 ## Quick intro with `git`
-Here is a quick intro for github users who are not familiar with git.
+Here is a quick intro for GitHub users who are not familiar with git.

 ### Cloning a repository
 for cloning repository `clone` option is used.